AeroHand/Dota-2-ModKit/README.md

 ## Installation

-1. Download D2ModKit.rar and extract it, or you can build from the .sln.
-If you're building from the .sln, you need to copy over the .dll's from the .rar over to the Debug folder for it to compile.
+1. [Download here](https://github.com/Myll/Dota-2-ModKit/releases), or you can build from the .sln.

 2. If you already have the decompiled particles, move them over to the D2ModKit folder. **Rename the decompiled particles folder to decompiled_particles**.
-If you don't have the decompiled particles, this program comes with decompiled_particles.rar.
+If you don't have the decompiled particles, [Click here to DL](https://mega.co.nz/#!cpgkSQbY!_xjYFGgkL2yhv0l8MPjEfESjN7B1S0cVP-QXsx3c-7M).

 3. Open D2ModKit.exe